Addie ModelSecondary students aged 12-14 in maroon sweatshirts conducting science experiments with test tubes, guided by a teacher

 Finally, the ADDIE model was used to adapt a traditionally face-to-face course, Programming Languages-I, into a fully-online course.
 The course design took approximately 500 hours, and a pilot application was carried out after its completion.
 Learner feedback and the results of a usability test led to revisions and improvements in the course design.

 As educational technology expert Jane Bozarth once said, "Instructional design is not just about creating content; it's about creating experiences that facilitate learning."
-Indeed, the ADDIE model is a useful tool that can transform the learning experience, making it more effective and engaging.
+Indeed, the ADDIE model is a useful tool that can transform classroom activities, making them more engaging and targeted.

 In fact, a study found that students who learned through an interactive lesson designed using the ADDIE model showed a statistically significant improvement in performance, with a mean score of 5.45, compared to 4.24 for those who learned through traditional methods.